 If a local museum or historical society is interested in signing up as a participant, they can bring about 20-30 items and are allowed to sign up for two 30-minute time slots (one right after the other).

 If you have more than 10-15 items (or certain items like scrapbooks, booklets, etc.) it may take too long for them to be digitized at the event.
 However, if you want to have these items digitized and added to Digital Horizons, Digital Initiatives staff may have to borrow the items for a period of time.
 The items would later be returned upon completion.

 When arriving at their allotted time, participants will be greeted by State Library staff, who will then work with participants to review and assess the materials brought in.

 Participants will be asked to fill out and sign a form, which allows the State Library to digitize the items, as well as retain and share the digital files.
 During the 30 minute time slots, ScanDay staff will work with participants to get contact information, digitize the items, and record the descriptive information (metadata) for each item.

 The items participants bring are scanned or photographed, and then the items are returned to the participants.
 Flash drives will be provided to all participants, which will include digital copies of their items.
 Participants will also receive handouts relating to Digital Horizons, the State Library, and preservation.

-The State Library will also retain digital copies of the materials, and they will be added to its digital collections.
+The State Library will also retain and preserve digital copies of the materials, and they will be added to its digital collections.
 Staff will later process the digitized items and determine which to upload and display on Digital Horizons.

 State Library staff will bring digitization equipment to the ScanDay event, including two flatbed scanners and a digital camera.
 The scanners can fit items approximately 8 ½ X 11 inches.
 Any materials larger than this will be photographed.